After completing payment, you will be sent the link to the video via email shortly after

 Paula Paizes - Chief Operating Officer and President of Production, Pressman Film

-Paula Paizes serves as Chief Operating Officer and President of Production at Pressman Film, the independent production company founded by legendary producer Edward R. Pressman.
+Paula Paizes serves as Chief Operating Officer and President of Production, at Pressman Film, the independent production company founded by legendary producer Edward R. Pressman.
 Paizes oversees finance, production, distribution, merchandising, strategy, and business affairs for the Los Angeles-based company behind such films as Wall Street, American Psycho, Badlands, Thank You for Smoking and The Crow.
 A seasoned media/entertainment senior executive, she has broad experience and deep relationships in Hollywood, Australia and internationally.
-Paula has produced and executive produced numerous films and TV series, including Pressman Film’s upcoming Gus Van Sant movie, DEAD MAN’S WIRE (Al Pacino, Coleman Domingo, Bill Skarsgard), THE CROW 2024 (Bill Skarsgard and FKA Twigs), DALILAND (Sir Ben Kingsley), WHERE ESKIMOS LIVE (Bob Hoskins), BLACK LIMOUSINE (David Arquette and Bijou Philips) and the VR experience EVOLVER, (Cate Blanchett) selected to compete in the Cannes Immersive Competition (2024).
+Paula has produced and executive produced numerous films and TV series, including upcoming films BAD LIEUTENANT: TOKYO (Takashi Miike) and Gus Van Sant’s DEAD MAN’S WIRE (Al Pacino, Coleman Domingo), as well as THE CROW 2024 (Bill Skarsgard and FKA Twigs), DALILAND (Sir Ben Kingsley), WHERE ESKIMOS LIVE (Bob Hoskins), BLACK LIMOUSINE (David Arquette and Bijou Philips) and the VR experience EVOLVER, (Cate Blanchett) selected to compete in the Cannes Immersive Competition (2024).
 Paula is currently working across a slate of 20 film and TV projects and managing a library of over 100 titles.

 Christopher Woodrow - Founder and Chairman, Media Capital Technologies (MCT)